 The Role of Physical Therapy in Regenerative Medicine

 Our primary focus at Apex Biologix is providing doctors and clinics with regenerative medicine equipment and supplies.

-We sell things like centrifuges and stem cell/PRP kits.
+We sell things like centrifuges and total nucleated cell/PRP kits.
 We work with our sister organization, the Advanced Regenerative Medicine Institute, to equip doctors after completing their training.